nyorain/vil/readme.md

 		- show vertex input (vertex output, model visualization and other pre-rasterization stages are WIP)
 		- show the contents of framebuffer attachments after a draw call
+	- debug shaders, seeing the variables update live (WIP)
-- showing general debug information about the application such as
+- show general debug information about the application such as
 	- enabled device and instance extensions
 	- enabled features
 	- overall statistics on used memory and available memory budget

+This is still in an early stage of development, bug reports and feedback welcome.
+See the [rough overview](docs/features.md) over the currently implemented vulkan commands/extensions.
+Keep in mind that using extensions/features not supported by the layer at the moment might cause crashes.

 Intended much more as a live debugging tool than a profiling tool.
 Does not have all the features of existing debugging tools (such as [renderdoc](https://github.com/baldurk/renderdoc))